Transparent conducting film: Transparent conducting polymers

 Conductive polymers were reported in the mid the 20th century as derivatives of polyaniline.
 Research continued on such polymers in the 1960s and 70s and continued into the turn of the 21st century.
 Most conductive polymers are derivatives of polyacetylene, polyaniline, polypyrrole or polythiophenes.
 These polymers have conjugated double bonds which allow for conduction.
 By manipulating the band structure, polythiophenes have been modified to achieve a HOMO-LUMO separation (bandgap) that is large enough to make them transparent to visible light.

 Applications

 Transparent conductive polymers are used as electrodes on light emitting diodes and photovoltaic devices.
 They have conductivity below that of transparent conducting oxides but have low absorption of the visible spectrum allowing them to act as a transparent conductor on these devices.
 However, because transparent conductive polymers do absorb some of the visible spectrum and significant amounts of the mid to near IR, they lower the efficiency of photovoltaic devices.

 The transparent conductive polymers can be made into flexible films making them desirable despite their lower conductivity.
 This makes them useful in the development of flexible electronics where traditional transparent conductors will fail.

+FTO-coated glass provides thermal insulation in buildings by reflecting infrared radiation while allowing visible light, reducing heat loss and improving energy efficiency.
+It is also used in gas-detecting sensors, and photothermal converters.